Research Assistant/Research Associate, Energy, Economics, and Security Program

 CNAS is accepting online applications only.
 Candidates must apply online using this link:

-A complete application must include a cover letter explaining interest in and qualifications for the position and a résumé or CV.
-A writing sample may be requested.
+A complete application will include a cover letter explaining the candidate’s interest in and qualifications for the position, together with a résumé or CV.
+Writing samples may be requested.